Effective Date of Policy:

 - Accidental damage is damage occurring through unintentional happenings.
 Restitution will be assessed for accidental damage.

 - Malicious damage is disruptive behavior resulting in damage.
 Disciplinary action will be taken and restitution assessed to students involved in malicious damage.
-Repeated occurrences of malicious damage by an individual or a group of individuals will be investigated to determine whether further disciplinary measures are warranted, including dismissal from College housing and/or the College.
+Repeated occurrences of malicious damage by an individual or a group of individuals will be investigated to determine whether further disciplinary measures are warranted, including dismissal from University housing and/or the University.

 - Each residential student will have the opportunity to appeal assessed damages to the Director of Housing and Residence Life by a specific deadline.
 Should the appeal be denied, the student is held responsible for the damage.